jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 }
 ```

 It would also be useful to render the light source.
-After the for loop to draw the teapots add the following code
+After the for loop used to draw the teapots, add the following code

 ```cpp
 // ---------------------------------------------------------------------